Back to: LINQ Tutorial For Beginners and Professionals

 What is Linq OrderBy Method?

-In the below example we have a collection of integer data.
-And we sort the data in ascending order using the OrderBy method.
+Let us see an example to understand how the LINQ OrderBy Method works with Value Data Type using C#.
+In the below example, we have a collection of integer data.
+And then we sort the data in ascending order using the LINQ OrderBy method using both Method and Query Syntax.

 using System; using System.Collections.Generic; using System.Linq; namespace LINQDemo { class Program { static void Main(string[] args) { List<int> intList = new List<int>() { 10, 45, 35, 29, 100, 69, 58, 50 }; Console.WriteLine("Before Sorting : "); foreach (var item in intList) { Console.Write(item + " "); } //Sorting the data in Ascending Order //Using Method Syntax var MS = intList.OrderBy(num => num); //Using Query Syntax var QS = (from num in intList orderby num select num).ToList(); Console.WriteLine(); Console.WriteLine("After Sorting : "); foreach (var item in QS) { Console.Write(item + " "); } Console.ReadKey(); } } }

-In the below example we have a collection of string names.
-We then sort the data in ascending order using both method and query syntax.
+Let us see an example to understand how the LINQ OrderBy Method works with String Data Type using C#.
+In the below example, we have a collection of string names.
+We then sort the data in ascending order using the LINQ OrderBy method with both Method and Query syntax.

 using System; using System.Collections.Generic; using System.Linq; namespace LINQDemo { class Program { static void Main(string[] args) { List<string> stringList = new List<string>() { "Preety", "Tiwary", "Agrawal", "Priyanka", "Dewangan", "Hina","Kumar","Manoj", "Rout", "James"}; //Using Method Syntax var MS = stringList.OrderBy(name => name); //Using Query Syntax var QS = (from name in stringList orderby name ascending select name).ToList(); foreach (var item in MS) { Console.WriteLine(item + " "); } Console.ReadKey(); } } }

-Note: In query syntax, while we are sorting the data in ascending order then the use of ascending operator is optional.
+Note: In the Query Syntax, while we are sorting the data in ascending order then the use of ascending operator is optional.
 That means if we are not specifying anything then by default it is ascending.
 So the following two statements are the same.

+Let us see how the LINQ OrderBy Method works with Complex Data Types in C# with some Examples.
 We are going to work with the following Student class.
-So, create a class file with the name Student.cs and then copy and paste the following code in it.
+So, create a class file with the name Student.cs and then copy and paste the following code into it.
+As you can see, we created the Student class with four properties such as ID, FirstName, LastName, and Brach.
+We then created one method i.e. GetAllStudents() which is going to return a list of students.

 using System.Collections.Generic; namespace LINQDemo { public class Student { public int ID { get; set; } public string FirstName { get; set; } public string LastName { get; set; } public string Branch { get; set; } public static List<Student> GetAllStudents() { List<Student> listStudents = new List<Student>() { new Student{ID= 101,FirstName = "Preety",LastName = "Tiwary",Branch = "CSE"}, new Student{ID= 102,FirstName = "Preety",LastName = "Agrawal",Branch = "ETC"}, new Student{ID= 103,FirstName = "Priyanka",LastName = "Dewangan",Branch = "ETC"}, new Student{ID= 104,FirstName = "Hina",LastName = "Sharma",Branch = "ETC"}, new Student{ID= 105,FirstName = "Anugrag",LastName = "Mohanty",Branch = "CSE"}, new Student{ID= 106,FirstName = "Anurag",LastName = "Sharma",Branch = "CSE"}, new Student{ID= 107,FirstName = "Pranaya",LastName = "Kumar",Branch = "CSE"}, new Student{ID= 108,FirstName = "Manoj",LastName = "Kumar",Branch = "ETC"}, new Student{ID= 109,FirstName = "Pranaya",LastName = "Rout",Branch = "ETC"}, new Student{ID= 110,FirstName = "Saurav",LastName = "Rout",Branch = "CSE"} }; return listStudents; } } }